 Paternity is not only important, it is required before asserting any of your rights as a parent.
-It is necessary to establish paternity, if you are seeking to force a father to pay child support.
+It is necessary to establish paternity if you are seeking to force a father to pay child support.
 If you are father seeking custody and visitation with your child, you must first prove paternity.

 Our lawyers are experienced family law attorneys who represent women and men in questions regarding paternity.

-If you are a mother and want to make the father of your child pay support, we can take action to determine the paternity of the father and obtain the child support you and your child deserve.
+If you are a mother and want to obligate the father of your child to pay support, we can take action to determine the paternity of the father and obtain the child support you and your child deserve.
 This can be done in two ways.
 A man can voluntarily acknowledge that he is the father of a child by signing a Declaration of Paternity, or we can go to court in a paternity action to force a man to undergo a DNA paternity test.
 Following that, we can go to court to obtain a child support order for you.

 We also represent mothers who wish to establish custody and visitation rights against the biological fathers of their children.
 Our firm will also defend you against a man’s attempt to custody or visitation with your children.